Jaquesecc/osticket-installation/README.md

 ![image](https://github.com/user-attachments/assets/8925ec8b-aee1-4fc6-b1ca-6332792a2952)

 Now that the datatbase is installed, I will be configuring systems inside of the web server.
-Next, I will open IIS as an Administrator.
+Next, open IIS as an Administrator.
 To do this, click the Start Menu, and start typing IIS.
 Right-click Internet Information Services, then select Run As Administrator.

 ![image](https://github.com/user-attachments/assets/c3f5db03-240f-42cc-9601-88147855989b)